The 2024 Application Window Has Now Ended

-Established in 2013, the Animal Waste Technology Fund provides grants to individuals, vendors, and businesses to demonstrate proven innovative technologies to manage animal waste in Maryland.
-These technologies may reduce the amount of nutrients in animal waste, change the product form or function for alternative uses, or produce energy and other marketable products and by-products from the waste.
-Technologies in the research and development stage are not eligible for this grant.
+Established in 2013, the Animal Waste Technology Fund provides grants to individuals, vendors, and businesses to showcase proven, innovative technologies for managing animal waste in Maryland.
+These technologies may reduce nutrient levels in animal waste, change its form or function for other uses, or generate energy and marketable products from waste.
+Please note that projects in the research and development stage are ineligible for this grant.

-To help farmers protect waterways from excess nutrients and remain profitable, Maryland invests in innovative technologies that support new uses for animal waste such as alternative product development and manure-to-energy projects that add value to the farm business model.
+To help farmers protect waterways from excess nutrients and remain profitable, Maryland invests in innovative technologies that support new uses for animal waste.
+These include alternative product development and manure-to-energy projects that add value to the farm business model.
 Many of these technology projects may also provide climate and job creation benefits.